Old Tax Regime Vs New Tax Regime: Which Is Better?

 New Tax Regime Offers Limited Exemptions

 The new tax regime introduced in India focuses on lower tax rates and a simpler filing process.
-This comes at the cost of eliminating most exemptions available under the old regime.
+However, this comes at the cost of eliminating most exemptions available under the old regime.

 Let us clarify the status of a few important exempts and non-exempts under this regime: